benchristel/taste/README.md

 }
 ```

-Of course, there's no reason you have to render your test
-results as plain text. `runTests` returns a simple
+Taste's built-in formatter renders test results as plain
+text, but you needn't be limited to this. `await runTests`
-JavaScript object suitable for rendering in a variety of
+returns a simple JavaScript object suitable for rendering
-forms.
-Rendering the test output as a stylish tree of React
+in a variety of forms.
+Rendering the test output as a
-elements is left as an exercise for the reader.
+stylish tree of React elements is left as an exercise for
+the reader.

 Depending on how your app is structured, you may want to
 render the test results in a separate HTML file from your
 main app, or on a separate route/page within your app.
 It's
 up to you!

+### Removing tests from production builds

+If you're using Webpack, Rollup, or most other module
+bundlers, you shouldn't have to do anything special to
+remove Taste tests from the production build of your app.
+If you find that tests are showing up in bundled code,
+ensure that `process.env.NODE_ENV === "production"` and your
+optimizer is configured for tree-shaking / dead code
+elimination.

+### Snowpack

+Taste works with [Snowpack](https://www.snowpack.dev/) with
+no special configuration.

 I recommend bundling your code for production with
 `@snowpack/plugin-webpack`.
 This will automatically remove